 What happens when you take methylphenidate with St. John's Wort?

 Methylphenidate is the active ingredient in Ritalin, Concerta, Daytrana patches, Quillivant, Metadate, Cotempla, Jornay PM, and Focalin (the dexmethylphenidate enantiomer).
-It is the most widely prescribed ADHD medication in the United States and works by inhibiting reuptake of dopamine and norepinephrine at the synapse.
-Unlike amphetamines, methylphenidate does not strongly trigger presynaptic monoamine release, but it does produce a similar net effect on attention, focus, and arousal.
+It is one of the most widely prescribed ADHD medicines and works by blocking the reuptake of dopamine and norepinephrine at the synapse, which sharpens attention and focus.
+St. John's Wort (Hypericum perforatum) is a herbal antidepressant whose constituents add their own monoamine reuptake activity and which strongly induces the liver enzyme CYP3A4.
+Put them together and a few things can happen:

 Why is this important?